-However, when looking at the top business schools in America, the average annual tuition is more than $50,000.
-For some, that number is higher than $70,000 a year.
-For the next tier of schools, tuition averages about $40,000 per year.
+However, when looking at the top business schools in America, the average annual tuition is often more than $50,000.
+Here is a good survey of 2022 MBA costs in American schools.

 In general, MBA programs take two years to complete.
 However, this timeline can vary if you enroll part-time versus full-time, or instead, choose to complete an accelerated program.
 Accelerated programs may only take a year.

 The ROI for an MBA: Is an MBA Worth It?

 To figure out if an MBA is “worth it,” you can financially weigh the costs and benefits.